 Recently, I had a friend come to the coast to go surfing for a couple of days in the winter and he asked, “What are some tips I should follow to get ready for cold water surfing.”

-Cold water surfing is fun if you spend extra time to get prepared.
+Cold water surfing is fun if you spend extra time getting prepared.
 As long as you wear extra layers, have a warm wetsuit, select the correct surfboard for the conditions, stay busy in the water, follow surfing etiquette and pack a warm beverage for the ride home, you’ll have a great time.

-1. Wear a Warm Wetsuit
+1. Wear a Winter Wetsuit

 Wearing a warm wetsuit is the most important thing you can do to increase your enjoyment when cold water surfing.
 Let’s be clear, a warm wetsuit won’t make you feel “toasty” but it will make you comfortable enough to endure the conditions.

 In Western Canada, the minimum wetsuit thickness that is recommended for winter surfing is a hooded full wetsuit that is 5mm/4mm thick (5mm in the torso and 4mm in the arms and legs).

 Because the winter ocean temperature can range between 7 to 10°C (45 to 50°F), lots of surfers wear a full hooded wetsuit that is 6mm/5mm or 5.5mm/4.5mm thick.
 Like this one below (also discussed at Recommended Gear – Best Wetsuits):

 It is also important to make sure your wetsuit is in good condition, without any holes, rips or tears that will let the cold water in.
 This usually means, you will want to wear your best or newest wetsuit in the winter and rotate it out when it no longer keeps you warm.

 It is pretty easy to determine if your wetsuit is warm enough.
 Go surfing for 2-3 hours and if you complain a lot on the ride home, you probably need a warmer wetsuit.